 Ward Island is home to quaint houses which wannabe islanders join a waiting list for.
 Wander the paths and peak through the trees at the Toronto skyline.

 Centre Island has a lighthouse, fairground, garden and a clothing-optional beach.
+You can read about ten other day trips from Toronto here.

 Recommended Toronto Walking Tours